Polar Bear Photo Tour

 A good sturdy tripod is critical for most wildlife photography, and definitely for aurora borealis photography.
 Though we'll be handholding lenses on the boat, most often, I definitely bring my tripod each outing; a great photography mantra is 'just in case'.

 You'll be visiting arctic Alaska in October.
 That being the case, bring warm, arctic gear.
 See this blog post for some ideas on appropriate clothing.
 We shouldn't expect weather Q-U-I-T-E that cold, but temperatures below freezing aren't uncommon.
 Snow and ice should be expected at times.
 Temperatures as low as 10 deg F are possible, and we'll be sitting on small boats on the water, so the cold is right under our feet.

 Good warm, insulated pac boots, are ideal.
 Wool or fleece hats, warm gloves and a good down or synthetic fill jacket is the way to go.
 Insulated pants are a good idea; either down pants or synthetic fill pants.
 A balaclava or fleece face mask is great, as well.
 Have good rain/snow gear (pants and jacket), as well as weather covers for your camera gear.

-Some kind of large dry bag is helpful on the boat; I use one like this to stuff my lens and camera inside if the waves start splashing overboard or when we decide to take off and move locations.
+Some kind of large dry bag is helpful on the boat; I use one to stuff my lens and camera inside if the waves start splashing overboard or when we decide to take off and move locations.
 It's a little more user-friendly than having to pack everything away inside a standard daypack or camera pack.
 Something like a 30-40L dry bag is perfect, depending on which lens/camera setup you need it for.
 It's not critical, but useful.
 Something you can easily put your longest lens inside with the camera attached is all you need.